Welcome to Narnia: The Malvern Hills, England

 Lagoon dreams: Venice, Burano & Torcello

-I’ve dreamed of the lagoon since returning from Venice a few weeks ago, dreamt of pale jade water shivering as it crosses sandbars, spangled with sun diamonds.
-Though we rented a car for several days to explore, we left it at the hotel that Sunday morning and took Bus 19 (about a 15-minute ride, 1.30 Euro) [...]
+I’ve dreamed of the lagoon since returning from Venice, dreamt of jade water shivering as it crosses sandbars, spangled with sun diamonds.
+Though we rented a car for several days to explore, we left it at the hotel that Sunday morning and took Bus 19 (about a 15-minute ride, 1.30 Euro) from our hotel in Campalto […]

-Strait of Messina, Italy: myth, magic and a much-needed bridge
+Strait of Messina, Italy: myth, magic and a controversial bridge

 When Odysseus sailed the Strait of Messina he had a tough decision to make.
 Sailing too close to Calabria would mean passing Scylla, a sailor-snatching sea-nymph with a body composed of ravening dogs.
 Too close to Sicily and the whirlpool mouth of Charybdis could suck down the entire ship.
 Navigating the water between mainland Italy [...]